 A 6-week module “Navigating Health and Safety” course to be taken in your first semester

-You should also plan to complete the University Writing Seminar (UWS) within your first two semesters at Brandeis.
+You need to complete the First Year Seminar (FYS) within your first two semesters at Brandeis.
 The rest is up to you — for example, explore courses in a major or minor you may be considering, start or continue another language, and/or take a class in a subject that interests you.

 A pre-requisite means that a student must have completed a specific course (or its equivalent) prior to registering for the course in question.
 Pre-requisite coursework is required when students need the knowledge or skills from previous coursework in order to be successful in the current course.
 Pre-requisites are typically listed in the course description (click on the blue course number link on the Schedule of Classes).